• Skip to main content

 Involve Your Children In Food Preparation

 For some, the idea of healthy eating is boring when compared to visiting a fast food restaurant that hands out toys or other incentives with their meals.
 Healthy eating needs to be fun for kids and one of the best ways to make anything fun is to involve them in the process.
 Turn your meal preparation time into quality time with your child by looking for age appropriate ways to allow them to help and be part of creating something.
+Have fun trying new foods together.
+You are their role model after all.

 You may be able to get young children to wash vegetables or hand you condiments, while older children could assume the role of Sous Chef and assist with chopping, seasoning and cooking.
 Preparing food together is a great way to bond, talk about food and instill a sense of pride around what you eat together as a family.

-The below tips for getting kids to eat healthy were provided by Jennie Lyon of Sweet Greens.
+Some of the below tips for getting kids to eat healthy were provided by Jennie Lyon of Sweet Greens.

-Prepping fruits and veggies ahead of time and planning out lunches and snacks for the week will save precious minutes in the morning and ensure that healthy options are available to keep your kids from reaching for junk food.
+Prepping a variety of fruits and veggies ahead of time and planning out lunches and snacks for the week will save precious minutes in the morning and ensure that healthy options are available to keep your kids from reaching for junk food.
 Since you’ll already be in the kitchen for a few hours, consider baking healthy snacks to pack in lunches like homemade granola bars or whole grain muffins.
 Doing so will save you time and money—and you’ll know exactly what your kids are eating.
 To save time in the morning, pack lunches the night before.

 Pack the Fridge With Easy, Healthy Eating Choices